Table of Contents

 So I simplified everything.

-This is the weekly planning system I actually use now… and more importantly, continue to use.
+This is the weekly planning system I actually use now and continue to use.

 Why Most Planning Systems Fail